Event-Camera-Working-Group-ECWG/community/README.md

 ### Backlog Management

-{{Is any project management software/site used to track work for this Working Group?
+{{Is any project management software/site used to track work for this Community Group?
 How can new members discover the highest impact tasks they could take on?
 GitHub Projects, ZenHub, etc.}}

 ### Membership, Roles and Organization Management

-Working Group members may act in one or more of the following roles:
+Community Group members may act in one or more of the following roles:

 * **Member**
-  * Prerequisite: Attend at least one out of the last three Working Group meetings
+  * Prerequisite: Attend at least one out of the last three Community Group meetings
   * Responsible for triaging issues
 * **Reviewer**
   * All reviewers are members